stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 ### Get Specific EKS Cluster Details

-Another important operation with the Runme Cloud Renderers is viewing details of a specific EKS cluster using the AWS console link.
+Another important operation with the Runme Cloud Rendering is viewing details of a specific EKS cluster using the AWS console link.

 **How does this work?**